 In the European Union, visa rules require companies to give job preference to people within the EU before they hire someone else.
 In Asia, most companies want a foreigner to be able to speak the local language.

 Finding “good” jobs requires more work and a lot of networking.
-While there are some job boards (see below) that can help, getting a more traditional job overseas requires you to either get contacted by a company or building your network and pounding the pavement when you get there!
+While there are some job boards (see below) that can help, getting a more traditional job overseas requires you to either get contacted by a company or build your network and pound the pavement when you get there!

 Some steps you can take to find a job overseas:

 - Contact expat groups before you leave (and when you arrive).
 Attend their meetups

 - Create a LinkedIn profile

 - Bring copies of your résumé, recommendations, and any other professional certificates